toeverything/blocksuite/packages/virgo/README.md

 ```

 If you format from the first character to the second character, the string in Y.Text
-value will still be 'aaa\nbbb' but if we covert it to Deltas you will see the difference.
+the value will still be 'aaa\nbbb' but if we covert it to Deltas you will see the difference.

 ```js
 // continue before example, format 'aa' to bold //